VroomDev/VroomRacer/README.md

 # About voltage dividers

+I have made 3 devices so far.
+First two being road course timers which work perfectly.
+The third one is a drag strip timer and have been having some issues tuning it.

 Using a **photodiode in reverse bias** within a **voltage divider** setup on an Arduino is a great way to measure light intensity with improved sensitivity and faster response times.
 Here’s how it works:

 ### **Understanding Reverse Bias Photodiodes**